Char-Hunt/Learning-Info-Sec/README.md

 - 🔭 I’m currently working on InfoSec, Secure Audit / Risk Assessment / Evaluation and trustworthy solutions.
 - 🌱 I’m currently exploring secure tools and services for AGI/ML, and GAI
-- 👯 I’m looking to collaborate on solutions foir enhanced security and reliability.
+- 👯 I’m looking to collaborate on solutions for enhanced security and reliability.
 - 🤔 I’m looking for help with threat assessment tips and any of the above.
 - 💬 Ask me about how resiliency, risk, ethics, and customer experience can be intersectional.
 - 📫 How to reach me: Find me online and [Learn More.](https://solo.to/treadm1ll)